While interracial couples in the U.S. are still subject to racism, data suggests that the vast majority of Americans approve of them.

 Among those in the survey who said they were cohabitating with a partner of a different race or ethnicity, 20% were millennials, 18% were Gen Xers, and 13% were Baby Boomers.

-The Percentage of Interracial Married Couples Is on the Rise
+5. The Percentage of Interracial Married Couples Has Risen 2.8%

-A 2018 article based on U.S. Census data revealed “The percentage of married-couple households that are interracial or interethnic grew across the United States from 7.4 to 10.2 percent from 2000 to 2012-2016.”
+One article based on U.S. Census data5 revealed “The percentage of married-couple households that are interracial or interethnic grew across the United States from 7.4 to 10.2 percent from 2000 to 2012-2016.”

 Much of the increase is attributed to the number of non-Hispanic white people married to Hispanic people, which increased in 43.2% of counties across the country.